shrideio/shoebox/src/project/README.md

     Run `$ sudo docker ps` to verify if the listed containers are up and running.
 Proceed if no error detected, otherwise run `$ sudo docker logs [container name]` to check the container logs for troubleshooting.

 2. Change the default Taiga administrator password after first login.
-Use the following user name and password: _admin_ and _123123_.
+Use the following user name and password: _admin_ and _123123_ for initial log in.